DH-RSE/software-citation/README.md

-# software-citation
-Software citation in the Digital Humanities
+# Software citation in the Digital Humanities

+This project contains data and evaluation of citation of software in the Digital Humanities.

+...